 Absolutely no smokers or pets please.
 No exceptions on either.
 Alcohol is permitted but not provided (alcohol is expensive in Canada).
 We totally understand that this is a working vacation for those coming to stay with us and encourage you to kick back and relax with a drink.
 There is a liquor store in the nearest town and you have your own fridge.

 Travel medical insurance is a must.
 There are endless opportunities for adventure here.
 Unfortunately that comes with endless opportunities for misadventure.
 It is extremely important to make sure you are covered in the event of an injury, however mild.

 Those interested should enjoy children and be able to spend time and dialogue with them.
 Our kids are here all the time since they are home-schooled and are an important part of our daily life here.
 We take opportunities during downtime to do some "book-learning" and the rest of their schooling is life here at the ranch.
 There are times we all split up and go different directions for fun or tasks and you may have a kid on your team :) We enjoy having them around and include them in our activities wherever possible from chores to quad biking to leisurely meals on the dock - they are there :)

-They are busy, talkative little boys who get into everything and are genuinely interested in our visitors so if you are uncomfortable relating to kids it is not a great fit
+They are busy, talkative boys who are genuinely interested in our visitors so if you are uncomfortable relating to kids it is not a great fit

 Limited internet access

 Can host families